littinrajan/subtitle_scanner/README.md

 # subtitle_scanner
-Scan any subtitle and give great result
+Scan any subtitle and get great result